FelipeVein/USDC_Projeto2/writeup.md

 #### 1. The submission includes five new German Traffic signs found on the web, and the images are visualized.
 Discussion is made as to particular qualities of the images or traffic signs in the images that are of interest, such as whether they would be difficult for the model to classify.

-I downloaded 6 brazillian's signs to see if the model would work in my country.
+I've downloaded 6 brazillian's signs to see if my model would work in my country.

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8] ![alt text][image9]